-Stakeholders are persons or groups who have an interest in, are directly affected by, or are in a position to influence Sakhalin Energy's activities.
+Stakeholders are persons or groups who have an interest in the company's activity, are directly affected by, or are in a position to influence Sakhalin Energy's activities.

 Sakhalin Energy has been informing and consulting a range of stakeholders about the Sakhalin-2 project since 1994.
 Stakeholders addressed in this document include: